GDRead3/wordup/README.md

 - add animations
 - add score tracker and high score feature
 - build backup offline word database for offline play
+- modify word generator to sanitize words (innappropriate words, words without definitions, lowering font size for larger words, so it fits on the screen)

 ## Technologies Used